neurites/seleniumAccessibility/accessibilityCop/README.md

 `<img...`
 *   Image elements should have alt attributes
-*   Image elements should not have alt attributes empty

 `<a><img...`
 *   Image elements inside anchor tags should have empty alt attributes